phlppnhllngr/phlppnhllngr.github.io/content/diverses/Message_broker.md

     - *It supports only the pub-sub mechanism.*
     - *It doesn’t guarantee the delivery of each message.*
   - *Mostly, RabbitMQ outperforms Redis and guarantees message delivery with the help of message durability and acknowledgments*
+- **NATS**
+  - *messaging system for cloud native applications, IoT messaging, and microservices architectures*
+  - *the basic NATS platform is a simple pub-sub transport system that offers only TCP reliability*
+  - *NATS JetStream offers persistence with "at-least-once" and "exactly-once" (within a time window) delivery.*
+  - Clients für viele Sprachen, u.
+A. Java

 ## Vergleiche